United States v. Paramount Pictures, Inc.: Aftermath

-Following the decision, and with the rise of television, the major studios felt that the loss of their exclusive theatre arrangements would reduce the opportunity to re-release products from their extensive film libraries.
-Paramount, for example, sold its pre-1950 sound feature film library to MCA, which created EMKA (today Universal Television) to manage this library.
-Other studios, such as 20th Century Fox and Warner Bros., also sold or leased their classic back-catalogs to other companies such as Associated Artists Productions or National Telefilm Associates.

-By contrast, Walt Disney believed his film library was much more valuable than RKO had estimated it to be.
-In 1953, he formed a holding company that both held rights to his pre-1953 works and distributed new material from his studio.
-That company became its own in-house distribution unit, Buena Vista Film Distribution Company, Inc. That move, along with the eventual Walt Disney Company's theme parks and other properties to provide an impetus into television programming (and eventual ownership of ABC in 1996), would provide the company much more revenue and power over the film market, with RKO in its 1948 state eventually dissolving in 1959 among dysfunctional management, and becoming nothing more than a nostalgia trademark and associated film library distributed among several other companies.

-Termination of the Paramount decrees
+Reviews and termination of the Paramount Decrees

+In 1980, the United States Department of Justice under President Ronald Reagan began a review of all consent decrees that were more than 10 years old.
+In 1983, the Department of Justice announced that it was in the "final stages" of reviewing the Paramount Decrees.
+Eventually, in February 1985, the Department of Justice announced that, although it was not formally terminating the Paramount Decrees, it would no longer pursue enforcement of the decrees in cases where doing so was “in the public interest.”
+According to media historian Jennifer Holt, "Effectively, this statement dissolved the authority of the decrees, if not legally then practically."

-The United States Department of Justice Antitrust Division began a review of antitrust decrees that did not have expiration dates.
+In April 2018, the United States Department of Justice Antitrust Division began a review of antitrust decrees that did not have expiration dates.
 In 2019, the DOJ sought to terminate the Paramount Decrees, which would include a two-year sunset period as to the practices of block booking and circuit dealing to allow theater chains to adjust.
 The Department stated it was "unlikely that the remaining defendants can reinstate their cartel" as reasoning for terminating the decrees.
 The DOJ formally filed its motion for a court order to terminate the decrees on November 22, 2019.
 The move was opposed by independent movie theater owners, including the Independent Cinema Alliance, and independent filmmakers.

 The court granted the DOJ's motion to lift the decrees on August 7, 2020, starting a two-year sunset termination period of the decrees.